papey/lmo/README.md

 #### Advanced usage

 LMO can fetch key value pairs directly from env.
-Add thoose to you `.profile` for a quick generation.
+Add thoose to your `.profile` for a quick generation.

 - "LMO_NAME"